cpacilio/marvel_continuity/README.md

 I don't like Tom De Falco & Paul Ryan's tenure on the FF, but a major (and highly controversial among the fans) retcon plot development occurred:
 - FF #358 (_Alicia revealed to be a Skrull, FF rescue the true Alicia_)
 - FF #393 contains a brief summary of the aftermath

+FF (1998) #1-5 (these are the first issues of the FF relaunch after Heroes Return.
+I do not find them essential nor particularly enjoyable)

+Imhumans (1998) #1-12 (__Note:__ Attilan was moved on Antlanstis during the "Atlantis rising" event, taking place on Fantastic Four: Atlantis Rising #1-2 and Fantastic Four Unlimited #1.
+I don't paticularly like these stories.
+Moreover, they are set in a messy time of the FF, when Kristoff and Scott Lang had joined the team, Reed Richards was believed to be dead, and a future version of Franklin was occasionally intervening.
+I find these readings unessential, read them at your own risk of be bored.) __[Favourite]__

+FF #22 (_Valeria Richards_)

+Galactus: The Devourer #1-6 (_Death of Galactus_)

+FF Annual #1 (2001)  + FF (1998) #46-49 (_Abraxas, Franklin resurrects Galactus and makes Susan pregnant of Valeria again_)

+Inhumans (2000) #1-4 (_Ronan kidnaps the Inhumans to battle the Shi'ar_)

+FF #51-54 (_Inhumans relocated on the moon, Doom helps Susan to give birth to Valeria_)

 ### Classic Avengers (1963-) (157 issues)